BiaMAT/BiaMAT_under_review/AT/README.md

 # Biased Multi-domain Adversarial Training

-This repository is the official implementation of Biased Multi-domain Adversarial Training.
+This repository is the official implementation of Biased Multi-domain Adversarial Training (BiaMAT).
 The implementation is based on (https://github.com/MadryLab/cifar10_challenge).

 ## Prerequisites